nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/rag_rating.md

 - **Sustained**
 - **Deteriorated**

-Logic for how these terms are applied should follow agreed internal rules. _(Andy to provide logic.)_
+Logic for how these terms are applied should follow agreed internal rules. _(Link to be provided.)_

 ---